tzf230201/Record_Playback-32F746GDISCOVERY/README.md

 #### *Note
 - This code was built on STM32CubeIDE 1.10.0 🏠
+- Easy Use.
+This repo can be directly imported as a STM32CubeIDE project
 - You can easily getting started by modify the code in Core/Src/role.c file 🚀
 - Change record duration in Core/Inc/record.h -> DEFAULT_TIME_REC